Mobile Ad ID (MAID): Advertising User Device Identification for Mobile Campaigns

 If you want to reach a mobile audience, the device ID is crucial for gathering and targeting users.
 While desktop advertising is based on cookies, mobile advertising relays on MAIDs.
 Those numbers help to select users for example who often listen to rock music or regularly go to shopping centers.

 Mobile advertising tracking based on device ID helps to assign such data as language, geolocalization, or frequently used apps to a specific user.
 Thanks to that, data providers can build segments of mobile users, for example, music lovers, users interested in buying cars, or runners.
-And all the collected data is anonymous.
 Here you can find a list of data that can be used to build an audience data segments:

 What’s more, mobile advertising tracking helps marketers to monitor the activity of users that saw the personalized ad.
 They can track conversion, change frequency capping to increase the efficiency of mobile advertising campaigns.